Kong/docs.konghq.com/app/docs/0.12.x/loadbalancing.md

     in both IPv4 and IPv6 format.
-  - `upstream`: a 'virtual hostname' which can be used in an API `upstream_url` field, e.g., an upstream named `weather.v2.service` would get all requests from an API with `upstream_url=http://weather.v2.service/some/path`.
+  - `upstream`: a 'virtual hostname' which can be used in an API `upstream_url` field, e.g., an upstream named `weather.v2.service` would get all requests from an api with `upstream_url=http://weather.v2.service/some/path`.

 [Back to TOC](#table-of-contents)